 Arguably the most prominent (and controversial) examples of government-regulated monopolies can be found in the pharmaceuticals industry.
 It often takes more than a decade for companies to develop new drugs.
 However, if they succeed, the firms can apply for a patent and become the sole seller of the new drug for a set period of time.
 This monopoly position allows them to make enough profits to make up for high R&D expenditures.

 In some industries, a single firm can supply a good or service at a lower cost than two or more firms could.
 We call this a natural monopoly (because it arises without government intervention).
 A natural monopoly can arise in industries where firms face high fixed costs but are able to realize significant economies of scale over the relevant range of output.
 Those circumstances result in decreasing average total costs as output increases, which makes it more difficult for new firms to enter the market.

-A common example of a natural monopoly is the market for electricity.
+The market for electricity is a common example of a natural monopoly.
 Building the infrastructure to supply a city with electricity is extremely expensive.
 Thus, the market has high barriers to entry.
 However, connecting an additional house to the power grid is relatively cheap once the infrastructure is in place.
 As a result, a single firm can supply a whole city at a lower cost than two or more competing companies could.

 In a Nutshell